Frequently Asked Questions (FAQs)

 If the same course is required in both my major and minor, what do I do?

-How do I declare my focus in the Business major?
+How do I declare my concentration in the Business major?

 If I take a class somewhere else with the same title as a WOU class, will it transfer to WOU as the same class?